Launch rate

 Same job title, posted on an aggregator job board, no company name visible at the company source, posting 47 days old, third repost in 90 days, no salary band where one is required.

-• A Role fit: 6 — broad enough that you fit, but the requirement spine is vague.
+• A Target constraints: 6 — broad enough to consider, but the must-have requirements are vague.

 • C Compensation: 3 — no band where required.